tea2code/make-it-hit/README.md

 ## Level Format

 The level format uses YAML files.
-Please read on [wikipeda.org](http://en.wikipedia.org/wiki/Yaml) and [yaml.org](http://yaml.org/) for further information.
+Please read [wikipeda.org](http://en.wikipedia.org/wiki/Yaml) and [yaml.org](http://yaml.org/) for further information.

 If not mentioned otherwise all values are strings.
 Integer, floating-point or boolean values are marked.
 A level without all required values might not work at all.

 As this game is developed the map parser will evolve.
 Changes (added and removed features) will be marked.
 You should always stay compatible with the current version.
+Compatibility with older versions is possible but not certain.

 Current Version: **3**